How to Apply

 Please allow at least three (3) weeks after your online application has been submitted, and your application fee paid, for the portal to initially be updated.

 When applying to the Schulich School of Law's JD Program, it is important to think of your online application and supporting documents as a complete package.
-Your file will not begin the review process until all required supporting documents have been received by the Admissions Office and your application fee has been paid.
+Your file will not begin the review process until all required supporting documents have been marked as received on your application and your application fee has been paid.

-It is your responsibility to ensure that all materials relevant to your application are received by the JD Admissions Office by the required deadlines.
-Items marked with an * are required by all applicants.
+It is your responsibility to ensure that all materials relevant to your application are attached to your JD application by the required deadlines.

 You do not need to submit your LSAT score(s) to us.
 By providing your LSAC account number on the online application form, we will be able to retrieve the information automatically from LSAC.
 This includes updated test results should you write the LSAT after submitting your application documents.